ahmad03amer/villa/README.md

 - [8] using swagger or postman u can use the Api's.
 - [9] u can activate h2 database using h2 properties profile insted of mysql.

+# To run the project without IDE :
+- [1] Open the CMD  or gitBash .
+- [2] move to the project path .
+- [3]  To run the Test -> run the command "mvn clean install".
+- [4] run without spring-boot Tools -> run the command "mvn spring-boot:run".

 # Apis
 > each entity have a group of Api's that perform an action , see the following example :
 ### Villa